Abhiram-47/Gender-Classification-Using-Speech/BASE_MODELS/README.md

 ## Dataset
-We have extracted the features from the audio files to features.csv .
+I have extracted the features from the audio files to features.csv .

 ## Run
 Run the base_models.ipynb to see the results